University of Pennsylvania Stuart Weitzman School of Design Scholarships

-Scholarships for master's students may be based on a combination of need and/or merit and are awarded by the Chair of each Department.
+Scholarships for master's students are based on merit and are awarded by the Chair of each Department.
 Funding for these grants and scholarships come from the various sources listed under Weitzman School Awards and are generally given each year of the student's program, provided that full-time status and good academic standing are maintained.
 They will generally not increase from year to year despite the fact that tuition will likely increase each year.
 Please note that if you are enrolled in a dual degree program and discontinue one of the programs, your scholarship may be reduced.

 The Moelis Scholars Program provides financial and other support to students in the field of urban planning, particularly those who intend to pursue careers in public/private development or community and economic development.
 Consideration is given to the applicant's socioeconomic and educational background, status as a member of an underrepresented minority group, and commitment to ensuring diverse voices in the field so as to enhance the excellence of the program and its mission.
 Applicants should submit a 550-word essay describing their "dream job" when they graduate from the MCP program, and ten years into the future.
 They should describe the process that led them to have this dream and how the MCP degree will help them get there.
 The essay, and any questions regarding the program, should be submitted to firstname.lastname@example.org.

 We provide a list of outside scholarships on our website that may be available to our graduate students.